 When there’s danger around a person, it triggers a fight or flight response in the brain.
 Brain chemicals change while blood pressure, heart rate, temperature and respiration increase.
 The person becomes alert, and this may help them escape danger.
 After the event passes, it may be PTSD if the stress response continues.

-Treatment for PTSD and substance abuse may need to be combined in a dual recovery program.
+Treatment for PTSD and substance use disorder may need to be combined in a dual recovery program.

 Explore the latest resources from Gateway Foundation.